neurostuff/compose-docs/docs/tutorial/advanced/mkda_association.md

 ## Specifying MKDA Chi-Squared Meta-Analysis

+:::tip
+For this example, we'll use the default parameters for the `MKDAChi2` algorithm.
+For in depth documentation on the specific parameters of each algorithm, refer to the NiMARE documentation: [`MKDAChi2`](https://nimare.readthedocs.io/en/stable/generated/nimare.meta.cbma.mkda.MKDAChi2.html)

 Specifying an MKDA Chi-Square meta-analysis in Neurosynth is easy.
-Simply, select a target set of studies as you would for any other meta-analysis, using either automated or manual selection methods.
+Simply, select a target set of Analyses to include from your StudySet as you would for any other meta-analysis.

 In Step 3 ("Create Meta-Analysis Specification") of your Project, select *MKDAChi2* as the *algorithm*.